 The 2 kitchens of Campamac are the protagonists.
 The project, created with the French company Moltenì, gives space to choose what you want to eat right from the entrance.

 The Campamac menu is seasonal and more possible at 0 km, it follows what the season offers and what our land offers: from the alba truffle to the tajarin, the typical Langa pasta with 40 egg yolks, to veal with tuna sauce.

-The sommelier is quite a character and will recommend the best wine to your budget.
-We got fantastic 20 euros wines vs more expensive but iconic options like a Conterno, Barbera d'Alba 2019.
+The sommelier is quite a character and will recommend the best wine for your budget.
+We got fantastic 20 euros wines vs. more expensive but iconic options like a Conterno, Barbera d'Alba 2019.

 We were able to find a couple of delicious vegetarian-friendly dishes, like the Vegetables Bagna Cauda and pasta dishes.

-Word of caution for Vegans: this restaurant specializes in meat, cheese, and pasta.
+Word of caution for Vegans: This restaurant specializes in meat, cheese, and pasta.
 We ignored the meat alternatives and were delighted twice with the service and vegetarian options.
-If you are too sensitive, to meat images, we don't recommend going as they have an open kitchen and a meat aging rack, that I wasn't a fan of.
+If you are too sensitive to meat images, we don't recommend going as they have an open kitchen and a meat aging rack, which I wasn't a fan of.

 Other restaurants we recommend trying out, but make sure you reserve with time: